Zabraniak/AutoClicker/README.md

 ## Description

 Auto Clicker is a simple Python script that automates mouse clicks.
-It prompts the user to set a delay before starting, a number of clicks to perform, and then simulates those clicks with the specified delay between each click.
+It prompts the user to set a delay before starting, a number of clicks to perform and then simulates those clicks with the specified delay between each click.
 The user can also pause and resume the auto-clicking process using a designated pause key.

 ## Features